waqaswahid1/hyper402/demo/README.md

-# HyperPay demo
+# Hyper402 demo

-To showcase HyperPay's x402 facilitator on HyperEVM, I've also included this End-to-end demo
+to showcase Hyper402's x402 facilitator on HyperEVM, I've also included this end-to-end demo

 ## what this demo shows

-this demo illustrates a complete payment flow using HyperPay:
+this demo illustrates a complete payment flow using Hyper402:

 1. **web client** - CDP Embedded Wallet with email/SMS/Google/X authentication
 2. **demo API** - simple Express server with x402 payment protection
-3. **HyperPay facilitator** - verifies and settles payments on HyperEVM testnet
+3. **Hyper402 facilitator** - verifies and settles payments on HyperEVM testnet

 ## running the Demo

-**pre-reqs:** HyperPay facilitator must be running (see main README on how to do this)
+**pre-reqs:** Hyper402 facilitator must be running (see main README on how to do this)

 ### 1. start demo API